Signed in as:

 - Grade 5 Student

-The second volume of ART WAVES is out.
+The third volume of ART WAVES is out.
 ART WAVES provides updates on what’s happening behind the scenes at AIRS and a glimpse of some of the incredible art projects unfolding in the studios for students with artists.

 With the 2025/2026 school year on the horizon, we are urgently expanding our funding base.
 To ensure the sustainability of our program, we've launched a Giving Tuesday fundraising campaign with a goal of $25,000 by December 3rd.
 These funds are crucial for providing high-quality arts education to underserved elementary public schools in the long run.
 Please consider a donation to our program.
 Every contribution makes a difference; all donations above $25 will receive a tax receipt.